Cincinnati Medical Malpractice Attorney & Ohio Brain Injury Lawyer Reviews Serious Hypoxia and Anoxia for plaintiffs nationwide

 Causes of Anoxic Brain Injury

-Contact a brain injury lawyer following any catastrophic head or spinal injury.
+Contact a brain injury lawyer following any birth injury or catastrophic head or spinal injury.
 Four types of anoxia can cause serious damage to the brain:

 - Anemic anoxia—insufficiently oxygenated blood fails to carry oxygen to the brain.
 The brain does not receive enough oxygen to perform properly.
 Some causes of anemic anoxia are chronic anemia and acute hemorrhage.